Academic-ID/academicAI/Responsible AI in Academia.md

 however, it does require some thought.
 Below are some guidelines for best practices that will serve as a starting point for the ethical and responsible use of AI in academic settings.
 These guidelines are not exhaustive and should be applied with a level of discretion aligning with the user's comfort and familiarity with the technology; additional considerations should be incorporated based on the identified risks and the specific use case.

 It can be hard to determine the best practices for using generative AI in academic research, as the technology is still evolving.
 This is more challenging for those without a technical background, as the technology is often opaque and difficult to understand.
 The best way to overcome this is to use the technology frequently and in lower-stakes situations.
 The more you use the technology, the greater your intuitive understanding of its strengths and weaknesses will be.
 This will allow you to understand better the technology and its limitations and, thus, the risks it may present in your research.

-It should also be identified that general consumer-facing generative AI services, such as the ChatGPT user web interface, may not be suitable in situations where generative AI forms part of a research methodology and needs to be reproduced.
+It should also be noted up front that general consumer-facing generative AI services, such as the ChatGPT, Gemini or Claude user interfaces, may not be suitable in situations where generative AI forms part of a research methodology and needs to be reproduced.
 These services are subject to change, and the parameters used to generate responses are not always public.
 As such, it is recommended that programmatic solutions or customisable playgrounds be used where possible.
-This will allow for the control and reporting of parameters used in the research, which is essential for research that others may want to reproduce.
-However, with the risks noted above in mind, these services are likely suitable for exploratory research when testing generative AI or just day-to-day use of the tool.
+You can usually find these playgrounds by signing up for developer accounts or searching something along the lines of 'OpenAI API playground'.
+This will allow for the control and reporting of parameters used in the research, which is essential for any research that others may want to reproduce.
+However, with the risks noted above in mind, consumer-facing services are likely suitable for exploratory research when testing generative AI or just day-to-day use of the tool.

 ### Transparency and disclosure

 - Always disclose when generative AI has been used to assist with any part of the research process, from ideation to data analysis to writing.
 This should be noted in the methodology section or code made available through a transparent, public repository like GitHub.
-Where reproducibility of research is essential, it is vital to use and note a specific model version and parameters used.
-For example, instead of just using the `gpt-4-turbo` model, which points to whatever the most recent model is, specify the exact model version used, such as `gpt-4-turbo-2024-04-09`.
+Where reproducibility of research is essential, it is vital to use and note a specific model version.
+For example, instead of just using the `gpt-4-turbo` model, which points to whatever the most recent model version is, specify the exact version used, such as `gpt-4-turbo-2024-04-09`.
 This will allow for the reproduction of the research and ensure that the model used is consistent across all research outputs.
+Similarly, most models have a wide range of customisable parameters that influence model behaviour, even if these are not altered from the default, they should be clearly noted.

   Being aware of these parameters should be a minimum requirement for any use of generative AI as part of a research methodology or when testing